 The Comeback Info Present subfield indicates if the Comeback Info field is included in the PASN Parameters element.
 The Group and Key Present subfield indicates if the PASN Parameters element includes the Finite Cyclic Group ID, the Ephemeral Public Key Length, and the Ephemeral Public Key fields.

+The PQC Key Type Present subfield is set to 1 and PQC Public Key present is set to 0 indicate the PASN Parameters element includes the PQC Key Type, the Ciphertext Length, and the Ciphertext fields.

+The PQC Key Type Present subfield is set to 1 and PQC Public Key present is set to 1 indicate the PASN Parameters element includes the PQC Key Type, the PQC Public Key Length, and the PQC Public Key fields.

+Note: Group and Key Present and POC Key Type Present can’t be set to 1 at the same time.

 The Wrapped Data Format field indicates the format of data in the Wrapped Data element included along with the PASN Parameters element.
 The values defined for this format are: